 2.«#» “Power Services”(XX/XX/XX Version) means the organization, or its successor organization, within BPA that is responsible for the management and sale of BPA-provided electric power.
 [LF, SL, BL]

-2.«#» “Preliminary Net Requirement”(XX/XX/XX Version) means the forecasted portion of a customer’s annual Net Requirement that BPA uses to calculate the customer’s Above-CHWM Load for each Fiscal Year.
+2.«#» “Preliminary Net Requirement”(XX/XX/XX Version) means a customer’s annual Net Requirement prior to accounting for any New Resources a customer may elect to serve its Above-CHWM Load.
 Preliminary Net Requirement is determined as the forecasted annual Total Retail Load less Existing Resources, NLSLs, Specified Resources added to Tier 1 Allowance Amount, and Consumer-Owned Resources serving On-Site Consumer Load, as determined in the Above-CHWM Load Process.
 [SL, BL]

 2.«#» “Primary Points of Receipt”(XX/XX/XX Version) shall have the meaning as defined in section 14.1.
 [LF, SL, BL]